People often confuse “losses” and “loses” because they look similar, but they are completely different in meaning and use.

 - If you talk about losing something (action) → use loses

-The Origin of Losses or Loses
+The Origin of Losses and Loses

 Understanding the origin helps remove confusion.